Skip to main content

 Mahalaya: The Start of Devi Paksha

 The Devi Pokkho (the time of the Devi) starts at the end of Pitripaksha.
 The end day of Pitri Paksha is known as Mahalaya.
-On this day the heirs (men) of the house, give Sraddhanjali (Tarpan) to the dead ancestors and seek their blessings before the start of the puja.
-The Durga Idol is painted with eyes (symbolizing giving her a vision of our world) on this day.
+On this day, the heirs (men) of the house give Sraddhanjali (Tarpan) to the dead ancestors and seek their blessings before the start of the puja.
+The Durga Idol is painted with eyes (symbolising giving her a vision of our world) on this day.
 Since 1931, at 4A.M. every Mahalaya day all Radio channels play the one hour thirty-five minutes long “Mahishashur Mardini” arranged and recited by Birendra Krishna Bhadra.
 For almost a hundred years now, listening to this has become a household tradition for all Bengalis.
 For us, the Durga Pujo always has to start with it.
 Birendra Krishna Bhadra, a playwright himself, faced a lot of opposition for being a non-Brahmin and reciting the Chandi Path himself.
-But now his voice has become synonymous with the recitation of Chandi Path in every Bengali household.
+But now his voice has become synonymous with the recitation of the Chandi Path in every Bengali household.

 Shosti: